sgosai2703/Data/README.md

 7. Max Comments : Using datetime and loop to find the relation between time and comments or to find out when were the maximum comments received for posts.

+8. Plotting with Pandas:
+    Using Matplotlib and pandas to study corelation between two columns or to study individual distribution/spread of each column.